Welcome

 well writing music for the play.
 The play opens on April 25th and it should be wonderful.

-oh wait one more: the Illuminati Outro is scheduled to play for the Charleston Jazz Society on April
+oh wait one more: the Illuminati Outro is scheduled to play for the Charleston Jazz Society on April 27th.

-This time we'll make up for it.
+we'll make up for it.
 Come out (as soon as I know the venue I'll let you know.)

 February 10, 2008

 trying to keep it going here.
-Lot's of stuff coming up, but not really many regular gigs, which I like to
+Lot's of stuff coming up, but not really many regular gigs, which I like to use

-use as a kind of home base for my playing.
+as a kind of home base for my playing.
 I'll need to practice more...

-Soon I travel to New York and New Haven for more Katrina Ballads performances and also a
+Soon I travel to New York and New Haven for more Katrina Ballads performances and also a recording

-have a precedent for, but to which I am looking forward very much.
+for, but to which I am looking forward very much.
 (I'm excited)

-for those of you that do read this stuff, first of all: thanks, and second of all: I'm slack and haven't
+for those of you that do read this stuff, first of all: thanks, and second of all: I'm slack and haven't updated

-updated much in a while.
+much in a while.
 Let's all pretend I'm as busy as I keep thinking I am.

 January 2, 2008